2bnb/2bnb-factions/readme.md

 - [MLO - All-in-one Collection](https://steamcommunity.com/sharedfiles/filedetails/?id=823636749)

 # Credits
-- GRAD developer, for their [gruppe_adler_mod](https://github.com/gruppe-adler/gruppe_adler_mod) and allowing us to use parts of it for the basis of some of our addons
 - Tittoffer and Martin M. from Norwegian Task Force for access to their assets made available to us with permission from the [NorwegianTaskForce Github](https://github.com/Tittoffer/NorwegianTaskForce/), which we then modified and built upon to make them our own